-Sport Integrity Australia's webpage with videos - Health Effects of Doping
+- Sport Integrity Australia's webpage with videos Health Effects of Doping - WADA's two-page brochure Dangers of Doping: Get the Facts

 Over the page you will find our one-page 'Health Effects of Doping Worksheet' (followed by the 'Answer Sheet') which can be used with students while using the App, or as an assessment piece.
 Questions 1 & 6 may require a little more investigation from other sources.